-A good tailor can be the difference between looking like a bum on the streets or a celebrity on the red carpet.
-Well, maybe it’s not quite that drastic, but they can tailor your clothes to actually look fitted.
-It doesn’t matter if you’re round, fat, or skinny — everyone needs a tailor.
+It doesn’t matter what your body type is, every man can benefit with the help of an experienced tailor.
 A $1,000 jacket still looks bad when it lays on your body awkwardly.
 While a higher price point usually means better quality, fit is the ultimate rule to follow.
-A custom fit tailored to your body will always be look better than something that’s just off the rack.
+A custom fit tailored to your body will always look better than something that’s straight off the rack.
 While not every single t-shirt you own needs to be tailored, key items such as a coat or suit should be trimmed to your specifications.
 It won’t be easy to trust your suit with a stranger completely, but the finished product is worth the effort.

 Methods for Finding a Tailor